-The Master of Public Policy requires 50 units of course work or four 3- or 4-unit courses each semester for two academic years (four semesters).
+The Master of Public Policy requires 50 units of course work for two academic years (four semesters).
 The first year comprises primarily core courses and provides a foundation for the student's specialization courses, most of which are taken in the second year.
 A student can take a maximum of seven consecutive years to complete the program.
 A student may not take more than 13 units of course work in a semester without petitioning to and being granted approval from the Office of the Dean (a minimum 3.5 grade point average is required).
 Should a student, for any reason, reduce his or her academic course load at the School of Public Policy, scholarship funds and financial aid will be adjusted proportionately.